jae1911/sitecontent/content/wiki/resonite/keybinds.md

 - i (while having a dev tooltip equipped) - Opens an inspector
 - CTRL+f - Focus on the selected object (you will need to select one beforehand)
   - ALT+RMB - Rotates around the focused object

-- SHIFT+P or SHIFT+PrintSCR - Take an instant screenshot
-- CTRL+P or SHIFT+PrintSCR - Take a screenshot with timer
-- CTRL+C - Copy
-- CTRL+V - Paste
-- CTRL+Z - Undo
-- CTRL+Y - Redo
-- F2 - Toggle Edit Mode
+## Other controls

 - M - Mutes you
 - V - Push-to-talk (when muted)
 - SHIFT + Double tap ESC - Emergency world exit
+- F2 - Toggle Edit Mode
+- CTRL+I - Opens the legacy inventory